 He then predominately studied with Simon, and had lessons with saxophonists Paul Dunmall, Karen Sharp, and Alan Barnes.
 He has also attended and documented workshops by some of the leading British jazz musicians including Bobby Wellins, Peter King, Nikki Iles, Dave O'Higgins, Art Themen, and Alan Skidmore to name a few.

-He also teaches specialised masterclasses and has recently started a Big Band workshop.
+He also teaches specialised masterclasses, a Beginners Jazz workshop and an online Big Band workshop every Sunday evening.
 For more information please see the Diary page.
-John has also taught workshops in Colchester and Brentwood, Essex, at the Semer Jazz workshop in Ipswich, Suffolk, a Jazz workshop at the Maldon Festival, Essex and has taught a Jazz Ensemble Playing workshop at the Ipswich Jazz Festival, Suffolk, every year since 2017 returning again in 2020.
+John has also taught workshops in Colchester and Brentwood, Essex, at the Semer Jazz workshop in Ipswich, Suffolk, a Jazz workshop at the Maldon Festival, Essex and has taught a Jazz Ensemble Playing workshop at the Ipswich Jazz Festival, Suffolk, every year since 2017.
+In 2020, John taught online workshops for the Essex Easter Jazz and The Jazz Centre UK and the Suffolk Jazz School.
+Despite the Covid-19 pandemic John has continued with his private music lessons, started online Jazz and Big Band workshops, created over 60 Jazz educational videos, weekly Jazz tutorial sessions and taught an online Latin Jazz workshop for the Suffolk Jazz School.

 He has written articles on aspects of jazz, and performs in a range of performances and recording projects with various groups and artists.
 This includes the professional jazz duo JazzDuo with guitarist David Warren, the quartet Interplay that performs Hard bop/Bebop jazz, and jazz duo Vieux Carré with guitarist Ben Fisher.